Seravo/docs/_posts/2015-10-12-using-git-hooks.md

 ---

 ## Git hooks
-Basically they are scripts which allow you to run custom scripts triggered by git commands.
+Basically they are scripts which allow you to run custom actions automatically on every git commit.
 They exists in your repository `.git/hooks/` and are not copied when pulling/pushing.

 Git hooks are explained really well in [git documentation](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).